rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 | Priority                      | High                                             |

 **Pre-Conditions:**
-The platforms are connected as shown in the picture above and STB and the CEC Adaptor are kept ready before the start of the test.
+- The platforms are connected as shown in the picture above and STB and the CEC Adaptor are kept ready before the start of the test.
+- libcec is installed on the PC where the PulseEight tool is connected. libcec will respond to all the basic CEC Commands received from `DUT`

 **Dependencies:**
 Prerequisites should be met before starting this test.